alexandraleonidova/hardware-design/README.md

 # Hardware Design
-This repository contains my projects from Hardware Design cource Each Project has a folder, where you can find a projectXX.txt file that contains project description/details
+This repository contains my Hardware Design projects Each Project has a folder, where you can find a projectXX.txt file that contains project description/details

 #### Software